r7l-labs/cap-engine/docs/index.md

 - `api.md` — module and class reference for the core modules
 - `examples.md` — overview of included examples and how they work

+- `using-minified.md` — how to import and use the bundled `dist/capjs.min.js` in offline or online projects

 This documentation is intentionally concise and focuses on developer getting-started steps and the available public API.